 JP Morgan recently received a Wells Notice concerning an investigation into RMBS fraud committed by Bear Stearns.
 After purchasing Bear Stearns, JP Morgan then allegedly tried to hide the massive fraud upon learning of it back in 2008.
 Sources estimate that JP Morgan’s potential liability could exceed $100 million.

 Wells Fargo, Goldman Sachs, and JP Morgan may represent just the tip of a gigantic iceberg heading toward Wall Street.
 Citigroup, Bank of America, and other firms have received Wells Notices, with many more likely to join them.

 Why are we writing about this now?
 As you might have noticed above, many investors began purchasing RMBS investments in 2006.
 FINRA arbitration claims against broker-dealers must be brought within six years of the occurrence or event giving rise to a cause of action.
 While we don’t consider the date of purchase to be the “occurrence or event” that would trigger a claim, brokerage firms that sold RMBS would contend otherwise, and there is nothing to prevent an arbitration panel from using the date of purchase as the triggering event.
 Thus, claims for purchases in late 2006 now are in danger of being wiped out.
 Moreover, while we strongly believe that state statutes of limitation don’t apply in arbitration, some panels might nonetheless find claims to be time-barred under such statutes.

 If you purchased a Residential Mortgage Backed Security from ANY investment bank, we urge you to act now.
-Contact us to discuss your claim at 216-781-5515 or toll free at (866) 932-1295.
+Contact us to discuss your claim at (866) 932-1295.
 If you prefer, fill out our online contact form to the right of the page or email Hugh Berkson at [email protected]